1sythe/1sythe/README.md

 I’m @kiisuhh aka.
 Luca
-Im 15yo and Owner of the SyntheticMC.de Network
+Im 15yo and currently not really active on github

 Im a Lua and Java Developer and im currently learning Python.